 The white pumpkin is just weighing down the pinecones so they don’t shift.
 It will be taken out later.

 On a side note… store Indian Corn in plastic shoe-type boxes from year to year.
 My corn must be a decade old!
 Just make sure the box is plastic and the lid is secure.
 No mice, thank you!

-4. Add 2 mini Indian corns to the other side of the bowl.
-Use the same technique above.
-OOps!
-My readers must have walked into the picture!!!
+I added 2 mini Indian corns to the other side of the bowl using the same technique above.

 I have a few boxes of fluff.
 It makes any arrangement amazing!
 It is a decorating must!